raspberrypilearning/puzzle-room/en/step_3.md

 + say (join [button pressed] (join (button pressed) [times])
 ```

+**Tip:** Make sure you add spaces in the text in your join code block.

 --- /task ---

 As the loop will end when the button has been pressed `5` times, the last block in the script will then be run.
 This can tell the player that the task is complete.